turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

     * celocli transfer:dollars --from $NODE_ADDRESS --to $PHONE_ADDRESS --value=1e16 (this will send the CUSD from this node to another address 1e16=0.01CUSD)
          //this will send the CUSD from this node to another address (1e16 = 0.01CUSD)
 #
-   IMPROVING THE SCREEN RESOLUTION OF THE VM
+   IMPROVING THE SCREEN RESOLUTION OF THE VM (not Vital but recommended)

     * sudo apt update && sudo apt upgrade
     * sudo apt install build-essential linux-headers-`uname -r`